Barbara Jones-Hogu

 Barbara Jones-Hogu (April 17, 1938 – November 14, 2017) was an African-American artist best known for her work with the Organization of Black American Culture (OBAC) and for co-founding the artists' collective AfriCOBRA.

-Life and education
+Early life and education

 Barbara Jones-Hogu was born in Chicago, Illinois, in 1938.
 She received a Bachelor of Arts degree from Howard University and a Bachelor of Fine Arts degree from the School of the Art Institute of Chicago.
 She earned a Master of Fine Arts degree from the Institute of Design in Chicago, as well as a master's degree in printing from the Illinois Institute of Technology, Chicago.
 She later pursued a Master of Fine Arts in Independent Film and Digital Imaging at Governors State University while in her early seventies.
 She wished to earn the degree to document artists and their work.

 She was described as very private and thoughtful.
-She had one son, Kuumba Hogu, who remarked that he wanted his mother to be remembered through her artwork.
+She had one son, Kuumba Hogu, who has remarked that he wanted his mother to be remembered through her artwork.